Welcome Pack

 Parent partnership

 The partnership with parents and carers is vital to your child’s learning.
-Parents are given helpful information about our educational provision in our newsletters, website, on our Facebook page and on a notice board.
-Named photographs of staff and committee are displayed on the notice board as well as information about the current events.
+Parents are given helpful information about our educational provision in our newsletters, website, in our private Facebook group and on a notice board.
+Named photographs of staff are displayed on the notice board as well as information about the current events.

 The welcome pack contains information about how you can be involved with pre-school activities and how they can help their children settle in.
 Parents are very well informed about their children’s progress.
-For instance, you have access to you children’s learning journal and can talk to staff easily at the beginnings and ends of sessions.
-The pre-school encourages parents to join in with activities in a number of ways.
-For example, you can attend committee meetings, help at sessions, accompany your children on outings, and support events like the Christmas party and various fund-raising events.
+For instance, you have access to your children’s learning journal and can talk to staff easily at the beginnings and ends of sessions.
+The pre-school encourages parents to join in with activities in a few ways.
+For example; you can attend committee meetings, help at sessions, accompany your children on outings, and support events like the Christmas party and various fund-raising events.
 Parental involvement gives parents ‘good opportunities to get to know the pre-school staff and other children’.

 Parents and carers contribute to assessments through discussion with staff, adding information or uploading comments and pictures to the child’s learning journal.
 The partnership between parents, the committee and staff make an effective contribution to the children’s achievement of the desirable learning outcomes.